dotnet/sourcelink/docs/Readme.md

 - _SourceControl_: the name of source control system, if the directory is a source source control root (e.g. `git`, `tfvc`, etc.)
 - _RevisionId_: revision id (e.g. git commit hash)

-Additional soruce-control specific metadata may be defined (depends on the source control system).
+Additional source-control specific metadata may be defined (depends on the source control system).

 For example, for Git: